johnkary/johnkary.net/source/about/index.md

 ### Contracting

-Before my current position I contracted for 2 years, helping teams modernize their legacy PHP code bases, work better as a team, establish git workflows, set up continuous integration, advocating automated testing and mentoring.
+I have always done contracting on the side, anything from custom software development to helping teams modernize their legacy PHP code bases, working better as a team, establish git workflows, setup continuous integration, advocating automated testing and mentoring.

 ### University of Kansas